resbaz/hpc/tutorial_1.rst

 **4. #PBS -m ae**

-Mail the user if the job aborts or ends.
+Mail the user if the job begins, aborts or ends.
 Note that the email will also tell you which nodes and cores were used if it completed successfully:

 .. image:: imgs/email_from_edward.png